MySQL Date Time

 Extracting date from MySQL Temporal Data

-- EXTRACT() – This function is used to extract the unit of date as specified.
-For that, it requires two arguments, like, date units like a day, month and etc, and the date value from which the specified unit has to be extracted.
+• EXTRACT() – This function is used to extract the unit of date as specified.
+For that, it requires two arguments, like date units like a day, month and etc, and the date value from which the specified unit has to be extracted.

 MySQL contains a huge list of functions related to date, time and timezone, apart from the above list of operations.
-For example, it can extract date components like a day of a week, week of a month, the month of the year and etc, by using functions like DAYOFWEEK(), DAYOFYEAR() and etc.
+For example, it can extract the date components like a day of a week, week of a month, the month of the year and etc, by using functions like DAYOFWEEK(), DAYOFYEAR() and etc.

 ↑ Back to Top